better travel photography

 I just got a copy of “Footprint Travel Photography” by Steve Davey (published by Footprint Books), and I have to tell you, I’m very impressed.
 Here are seven things I love about this book:

-Steve's recent book, Footprint Travel Photography is a major title, compressing some twenty years of being a working travel photographer into 320 packed pages.
-With hundreds of illustrations this book is more than just a travel photography manual, it is a call to travel, and to experience the world and all it has to offer.
+Steve Davey has recently updated Footprint Travel Photography, into a much improved second edition.
+With over a hundred new photographs and fifty revised illustrations this book is more than just a travel photography manual, it is a call to travel, and to experience the world and all it has to offer.

 Footprint Travel Photography is divided into the following sections, representing the different areas of knowledge that you will need: